 Thousands of new businesses are opened every month to be successful and produce a profit.
 While such companies are successful in most cases, it is still pretty common to have a loss or no income throughout the tax year.
-Some companies, such as startups, run with losses for years until they became profitable, and some companies stop their operation and have no income and expenses.
+Some companies, such as startups, run with losses for years until they become profitable, and some companies stop their operation and have no income and expenses.

 Do you need to file a tax return for all previous years?